Object-Oriented Programming is a programming paradigm based on the concept of “objects”.

-In OOP, objects interact with each other through messages, allowing for a more natural way to model complex systems.
+In OOP, objects interact with each other through messages, which allows for a more natural modeling of complex systems.

-If you want to learn more about object-oriented programming, I leave you the link to the Object Oriented Programming Course.
+If you want to learn more about object-oriented programming, here is the link to the Object-Oriented Programming Course.

 In Python, classes are defined with the keyword class